Richard-Hemingway/clubfinder/README.md

 You are encouraged to submit Pull Requests with updated data.
 It should be preferable to push changes to the master file as a single, publicly-maintained source of truth rather than editing your own private copy/fork and having to rebase your modified file with an updated master file.

 Pull requests will only be accepted for the actual clubfinder.sqlite database.
-Any subsidiary files or reports (e.g. extracts in csv format) are/will be generated from that master file, meaning that each time the SQLite file is updated, those reports will be overwritten so please do not invest time or effort in updating them!
+Any subsidiary files or reports (e.g. extracts in csv format) that I may get around to outputting for people's convenience are/will be generated from that master file, meaning that each time the SQLite file is updated, those reports will be overwritten so please do not invest time or effort in updating them!
 They are intended for Read-Only consumption.
 If you are not comfortable updating the SQLite database yourself and submitting a Pull Request, you can log missing clubs or incorrect data as bugs or comments.

 ## License

-The dataset is licensed under the CC-BY-CA-4.0 license which allows extremely broad reuse (including commercial0 provided that you acknowledge the project.
+The dataset is licensed under the CC-BY-CA-4.0 license which allows extremely broad reuse (including commercial) provided that you acknowledge the project.
 See [LICENSE](LICENSE.md) file for full details.